 The trick is to start slowly and gradually implement the change and develop the board in stages.
-Start with something simple like patient location and then, each week, add a little more information, such as consultant, ward team, or designated nurse.
+Start with something simple like patient location and then, each week, add a little more information, such as consultant, ward team, or EDD.
 If you do things gradually you can get a lot of information onto the board without putting people off.

-Pay extra attention to communicating with visiting multidisciplinary team staff - otherwise they will not use the board and will continue to interrupt staff.....
+Pay extra attention to communicating to visiting multidisciplinary team staff - otherwise they will not use the board and will continue to interrupt staff....

 "At first we did not add the dieticians as a symbol, but it did not take them too long to ask for their own colour and symbol."
-Ward sister, Productive Ward test site
+Ward Sister, Productive Ward Test Site